 - The Sun and the Star: A Nico di Angelo Adventure (2023): A sequel to The Trials of Apollo about Nico di Angelo and Will Solace; co-written with Mark Oshiro.

-- Percy Jackson and the Chalice of the Gods (2023): A stand-alone novel about Percy Jackson, Annabeth Chase, and Grover Underwood, set between The Heroes of Olympus and The Trials of Apollo
+- Percy Jackson and the Olympians: The Chalice of the Gods (2023): The first novel in a new series about Percy Jackson, Annabeth Chase, and Grover Underwood, set between The Heroes of Olympus and The Trials of Apollo.

 - Demigods & Magicians